D.C. United starters look set — for now — but the rest is a work in progress as preseason wraps

 The trade and transfer window closes May 4, then reopens for a month starting July 7.

 Saturday did mark the formal introduction of Michael Estrada, an Ecuadoran national team forward who arrived on a season-long loan from Mexican club Toluca.
-With the score tied 1-1 in the 58th minute, he headed in Julian Gressel’s sensational free kick from 35 yards.
+With the score tied at 1 in the 58th minute, he headed in Julian Gressel’s sensational free kick from 35 yards.

 “Amazing timing with Julian and Michael,” Losada said.
 The other goal also came off Gressel’s set-piece delivery — a first-half corner kick that captain Steven Birnbaum smacked in.